MilekJakub/Habitlet/docs/Software Requirements Specification.md

 This includes the ability to scale up resources during peak usage times and scale down during off-peak hours to optimize cost and performance.

 - **Priority:** 2
-- **Goal:** The system should be able to distribute network traffic to at least two servers.
+- **Goal:** The system should be able to distribute network traffic multiple servers.
 - **Criticality:** High (essential for long-term success and growth)
 - **Feasibility:** Medium to High (depends on the architectural choices and cloud services)
 - **Risk:** Inability to handle peak loads, leading to slow response times and potential downtime